 The Ninth Circuit ruled that the default interest rate must apply.
 In so ruling, it effectively overturned Entz-White on the ground that the 1994 amendments to the Bankruptcy Code required it to do so.
 One justice dissented, noting in part that the Bankruptcy Code still provides no clear definition of “cure,” leaving the matter open to debate.

 For the past 40 years, debt collection attorney James G. Schwartz has represented businesses and business owners in the Bay Area in a variety of transactional and litigation matters.
-Contact us today online or at (925) 463-1073 to schedule a free and confidential consultation.
+Contact us today online or at (925) 463-1073 to schedule an initial confidential consultation.

 More Blog Posts: